Deborah Norville: Other activities

 In 2008, Norville began performing in infomercials.
-In addition to commercials for anti-aging creams and lotions, she launched the Deborah Norville Collection of knit and crochet yarns in partnership with Premier Yarns, a North Carolina-based yarn manufacturer.
+In addition to commercials for anti-aging creams and lotions, she launched the Deborah Norville Collection of knit and crochet yarns in partnership with Premier Yarns, a North Carolina–based yarn manufacturer.
 Norville debuted the line at the 2009 Craft Hobby Show, the craft industry's premier convention, where she also served as the keynote speaker.
 Norville stated in a Swedish interview that since the early 1980s, she has been an active supporter of commercial whaling activities as they supply raw materials for her anti-aging and lotion products.
 She continues this effort through financial support of the Japan Whaling Organization, a pro-whaling group.
 The Norville line of yarns and other knit and crochet accessories are available in retail craft stores and online.

 In 2013, Norville was elected to the board of directors of Viacom, serving on the company's compensation committee.
 She left the board in December 2019 when Viacom merged with CBS Corporation, the producer and distributor of Inside Edition, to form Paramount Global.

 Personal life

-Norville married Swedish businessman Karl Wellner in 1987; the couple has three children, 2Tay (b.
-1991), Hunter (b.
-1995), and Charles (b.
-1998).
+Norville married Swedish businessman Karl Wellner in 1987; the couple has three children.

 On April 1, 2019, Norville announced that she would be undergoing surgery to remove a cancerous thyroid nodule.
-The cancer was detected after a viewer noticed a lump on Norville's neck.
+The cancer was detected after a viewer noticed a lump on Norville's neck during one of her shows.